rusty-raven/bigspring/content/english/faq/_index.md

 title: Frequently Asked Questions
 ---
 {{< faq "How do I provide data for analysis?" >}}
-To use the dashboard select 'CSV File Upload' function just above the dashboard.
-A template file with the data format expected by the dashboard can be [downloaded](files/MYPORTFOLIO.zip), edited with your data and then uploaded via the CSV File Upload function.
-If needed, the format of the tickers in the file for upload can be cross-referenced with [Yahoo Finance](https://finance.yahoo.com).
-After uploading your .csv file see the portfolio report by selecting *Dashboard* and then *Portfolio Report* from the sidebar menu.
+To use the dashboard select 'CSV File Upload' function just above the dashboard application on the Dashboard page.
+A template file with the data format expected by the dashboard can be [downloaded](files/MYPORTFOLIO.zip).
+Edit the template with your data and uploaded via the CSV File Upload function.

+The format of the tickers in the file for upload can be cross-referenced with [Yahoo Finance](https://finance.yahoo.com).
+After uploading your .csv, the dashboard will update using the data provided in the .csv file.

 {{</ faq >}}

 {{< faq "The report is not running properly after uploading my data, what gives?" >}}